-The climate change scenario projections are based on the average of output from 12 Global Climate Models (GCMs) compiled for the IPCC AR4.
-GCM output has been statistically downscaled to 0.05° lat/long (approximately 5 km) spatial resolution for all of New Zealand.
+The climate change scenario projections are based on the average of output from 40 Global Climate Models (GCMs) compiled for the IPCC AR5.
+GCM output has been statistically downscaled to 0.05° lat/long (approximately 5 km) spatial resolution for the WISE study area.

 A user may also specify no climate change trend.
-In addition a user may decide whether or not to include historic inter-annual variability, resulting in 8 possible climate scenarios (Figure 6).
+In addition a user may decide whether or not to include historic inter-annual variability, resulting in four possible climate scenarios.
 Historic inter-annual variability adds year-to-year variation to the long-run climate trends based on observed values related to shorter term climatic cycles such as El Niño/La Niña.